Please read our Frequently Asked Questions below. If you have any additional questions please do contact us on 01273

 Will I need medical insurance to be treated?

 You don’t need medical insurance to see Mr Cass: You can self-fund any consultations and treatment yourself.

 The hospital can give advice on specially designed medical treatment loan schemes.
 Please ask for details.

 Mr Cass can also see patients under the NHS E-Referral scheme, previously known as Choose & Book.
-This must be arranged via your GP or MSK service.
+This must be arranged via your GP and MSK service.
 These clinics run both at The Montefiore Hospital and The Brighton Nuffield Hospital.

 Which insurers do you have agreements with?

 Mr Cass has agreements with all of the major insurance groups, including BUPA, AXA, WPA, Aviva, Vitality, Benenden etc.

 Will my insurance cover all of my fees & expenses?

 This depends on your individual policy (or level of cover with work policies), and varies policy to policy.
 Some policies may only cover part of your treatment, and in these cases it is your responsibility to cover the excess or shortfall.
 All costs of out patient appointments, investigations & treatments will be made available to you prior to undergoing them.
 If you have any concerns you should speak with your Insurance Company